-These cultural practices are recommended as a general guide for calamansi growing in farms:
+These cultural practices are recommended as a reference for calamansi growing in farms:

 The planting distance for growing in the orchard under monoculture ranges from 4-6 m in square, rectangular or triangular system.
 This is equivalent to a calculated population density of about 278-719 trees per hectare, depending on plant-to-plant distance and the planting pattern to be adopted.
-With 5 m x 5 m spacing in square system, the population density per hectare will be 400. (click here to read Planting Patterns)
+With 5 m x 5 m spacing in square system, the population density per hectare will be 400. (click here to read Planting Patterns on separate window)

 Seedlings should be planted at the onset of the rainy season in places where there is a pronounced dry and rainy season.
 But in places where rainfall is evenly distributed throughout the year or where there is irrigation, planting can be done anytime.

 For field planting, the seedlings are carefully laid on holes dug at least 40 cm wide and deep.
 The removed topsoil is replaced, preferably mixed with compost.
 Watering should be done daily.